 - The AGM will be held at the end of each season and the agenda will include: end of season reports by League Officers; consideration/acceptance of League Accounts, election of League Officers, rule changes and any other business considered to be relevant by the Management Committee.

-- Notice of any proposed changes to the League Constitution & Rules must be given in writing to the General Secretary before March 31st in any given season, such notice to include the text of any proposed change.
+- Notice of any proposed changes to the League Constitution & Rules must be given in writing to the General Secretary by the 31st March in any given season, such notice to include the text of any proposed change.

 - Notice of all business to be transacted at the AGM will be given to all member clubs in the form of an agenda at least 10 days prior to the AGM.